syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 # Tooltip text customization

 You can customize the shape tooltip text by using the [shapeTooltipTextMapper].
 The [shapeTooltipTextMapper] will be called each time when you tap on a shape with corresponding index.You can pass the information that needs to be shown in the tooltip.
-By default, the tooltip text will be [primaryValueMapper] value.

 You can also customize the bubble tooltip as same shape tooltip using [bubbleTooltipTextMapper].